 CGG is currently operating in more than 30 countries, spanning all of the world’s natural resource basins.
 The Group wants to play an active role in the long-term development of its employees, as well as the people and communities living close to its permanent centers and seismic acquisition projects.
 Our ongoing stakeholder dialogue is part of this endeavor and so are our sponsoring commitments worldwide.

 Additionally, other local content efforts have been made for several years through training programs and partnerships with local universities.
 To this end, every year CGG signs a number of cooperation agreements with a number of universities worldwide providing for the granting of HampsonRussell reservoir characterization software or Geovation seismic data processing software licenses for academic purposes.

 Community relations are usually managed by our clients as they engage with local communities over a much longer period of time than we do.
 However, CGG behaves as a responsible partner to implement the client’s approach in the field.
 Clients frequently expect us to participate in the community relations management plans they have already initiated.
 At the same time, on all our multi-client acquisition seismic surveys, CGG takes sole responsibility for managing the community relations process.
 High-risk projects with frequent interactions with local communities are closely managed.
 Identifying our stakeholders and engaging with them early on to find ways of responsibly sharing the ocean or land use is critical to the conduct of safe and efficient surveys.

-CGG is committed to managing suppliers and subcontractors in its area of prevailing influence to ensure their compliance with Health, Safety, Security, Environment and Social Responsibility Group policies and standards.
+CGG is committed to managing subcontractors in its area of prevailing influence to ensure their compliance with Health, Safety, Security, Environment and Social Responsibility Group policies and standards.
 The Corporate Purchasing department has developed methods and tools to support this commitment.
 Among them is the Supplier Code of Conduct which describes the minimum social and environmental standards expected from suppliers.
 Compliance with these rules is monitored during HSE-OMS audits, as the scope of these audits also covers subcontractors under CGG's prevailing influence.